TypesettingTools/arch1t3cht-Aegisub-Scripts/README.md

 ### Focus Lines
 A script that generates moving focus lines, tweakable with a few parameters.

+**WARNING**: This script is dumb and horribly inefficient.
+I made it when I didn't know what I was doing.
+You can still use it, but make sure to clip the generated shapes to the frame area (plus some padding to account for the blur) and apply a Shape Clipper.
+Also be careful not to use too many layers.

 https://user-images.githubusercontent.com/99741385/180628464-2f970f02-b134-474b-b4b6-a998c22fcf75.mp4

 ### Derive Perspective Track